spacebanana420/Kerolauncher/README.md

 # Download and how to use
 ## Download
-Kerolauncher works on most operative systems known to man, as long as they support Ruby.
-This includes Linux, Windows, MacOS, FreeBSD, other BSDs and even possibly Haiku, Solaris and others.
-Kerolauncher is an interpreted program so it requires the Ruby interpreter to be installed to work (Recommended >=3.0.0).
+Kerolauncher works on most operative systems and architectures known to man, as long as they support Ruby.
+This includes Linux systems, Windows, MacOS, FreeBSD, other BSDs and even possibly Haiku, Solaris and others, as well as x86, arm, powerpc, risc-v, etc. Kerolauncher is an interpreted program so it requires the Ruby interpreter to be installed to work (Recommended version 3.0.0 or higher).

 Download Kerolauncher [from here](https://github.com/spacebanana420/Kerolauncher/releases) or from the repository directly (less stable).